 1 year full-time

 Explore directing for single-camera film and television productions.
-Develop your storytelling for screen with our practical, collaborative and theoretical course.
+Develop your screen storytelling skills with our collaborative, practically-focused course that is underpinned by theory.

 From identifying and developing story ideas, to analysing and visualising scripts, from working with actors and crew, through to the latest postproduction methods, you'll learn all aspects of directing both fiction and non-fiction projects.
 You'll collaborate with others to produce professional work and bring your stories to life.